 In this section, frequently used notations in this paper are defined.
 Time dependency in the continuous domain is indicated by the time variable t and in the discrete-time domain by the time-step variable k.
-Quantities in the continuous frequency/Laplace domain are indicated by s notation and those in the discrete z-domain with z.
-The first time-derivative of a signal is denoted by $(\bullet)$ , the $(\bullet)$ notation indicates an estimated quantity, $(\bar{\bullet})$ indicates a quantity at its steady-state, and $(\tilde{\bullet})$ denotes a signal 100 corrupted by noise.
-Constants associated with the optimal power coefficient, design tip-speed ratio, and fine pitch angle are indicated by $(\bullet^)$ .
+Quantities in the Laplace domain are indicated by s notation and those in the discrete z domain with z.
+The first time derivative of a signal is denoted by a dot, the hat notation indicates an estimated quantity, an overline indicates a quantity at its steady state, and a tilde denotes a signal corrupted by noise.
+Constants associated with the optimal power coefficient, design tip-speed ratio, and fine pitch angle are indicated by a star.

-2.2 Key Reference Wind Turbine Properties
+2.2 Key reference wind turbine properties

-As mentioned earlier in Section 1, wind speed estimator calibration methodology for various wind turbine sizes is presented in this work.
-Therefore, a wide range of wind turbine power capacities, which are at the present day represented by the available 105 reference wind turbine models ranging from 5 to 22MW, is considered to showcase the applicability of the current study on a wide range of relevant-sized wind turbines.
-For that purpose, several reference wind turbines are considered in this study and their key physical properties are summarized in Table 1.
+As mentioned earlier in Sect.
+1, wind speed estimator calibration methodology for various wind turbine sizes is presented in this work.
+Therefore, a wide range of wind turbine power capacities, which are at present represented by the available reference wind turbine models ranging from 5 to 22 MW, is considered to showcase the applicability of the current study to a wide range of relevant-sized wind turbines.
+For this purpose, several reference wind turbines are considered in this study, and their key physical properties are summarized in Table 1.